 CS Fallback in the Evolved Packet System (EPS) enables the provisioning of CS-domain services (e.g. voice call, Location Services (LCS) or supplementary services) by reuse of CS infrastructure when the UE is served by E-UTRAN.
 Additionally, SMS delivery via the CS core network is realized without CS fallback.
 This document specifies the procedures and the SGs Application Part (SGsAP) messages used on the SGs interface between the Mobility Management Entity (MME) in the EPS and the Visitor Location Register (VLR), to allow location management coordination and to relay certain messages related to GSM circuit switched services over the EPS system.
 This document also specifies the use of Stream Control Transmission Protocol (SCTP) for the transport of SGsAP messages.

+1.2.2.2.193 TS 29.219

+Policy and charging control: Spending limit reporting over Sy reference point

+This document provides the protocol specification related to the Sy reference point.
+The Sy reference point lies between the Policy and Charging Rule Function (PCRF) and the Online Charging System (OCS).
+It enables transfer of policy counter status information relating to subscriber spending from OCS to PCRF.

+1.2.2.2.194 TS 29.161

+Interworking between the Public Land Mobile Network (PLMN) supporting packet based services with Wireless Local Area Network (WLAN) access and Packet data Networks (PDN)

+This document defines the requirements for Packet Domain interworking between a PLMN with WLAN access and PDN; and the requirements for Packet Domain interworking between PLMN with WLAN access and PLMN.

+This document also defines the usage of Radius at the Pp Reference Point between the Packet Data Gateway and the Presence Network Agent.

-1.2.2.2.137 TS 29.162
+1.2.2.2.195 TS 29.162

 Interworking between the IM CN subsystem and IP networks